NET WORTH: $90 million, estimated

 SOURCE OF WEALTH: Actress

 FUNDING AREAS: Arts & Culture, Social Welfare & Women, Education, Environment, Health

-OVERVIEW: Meryl Streep and her husband Donald Gummer move their philanthropy through the Silver Mountain Foundation for the Arts.
+OVERVIEW: Meryl Streep and her husband Donald Gummer do their grantmaking through the Silver Mountain Foundation for the Arts.
 The couple has interests in arts and culture, education, women, and more.
-Grantmaking focuses on the East Coast, and the couple lives in Connecticut, the site of recent funding.
+Grantmaking prioritizes the East Coast, and the couple lives in Connecticut, the site of recent funding.
 The foundation does not have much of a web presence.